ccccc170/FE-Project-NC-News/README.md

 A hosted version of this project can be found here: https://craigs-nc-news.netlify.app

-This project is intended to be linked with another project which acts as a backend that handles the api requests made by users.
+This project is intended to be linked with another project which acts as a back-end that handles the APU requests made by users.
 This project can be found here:

 repository: https://github.com/ccccc170/BE-Project-NC-News
 hosted version: https://craigs-nc-news.herokuapp.com/api